moneypennydev/TAOverlayView/README.md

 ## Example Project

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+Also, in Xcode, make sure to change the target to "TAOverlayView-Example"

 ## Class Overview

 It's worth going through a quick overview of the available classes.
 The main class is the `TAOverlayView` which inherits from `UIView` and allows you to easily create a semi-transparent overlay above a specified frame.

-The `TAOverlayView` can have "holes" subtracted from it, allowing users to see and interact with items behind the overlay.
+The `TAOverlayView` can have "holes" subtracted from it, allowing users to see and interact with views behind the overlay.
 In order to create these holes, we use either a `TARectangularSubtractionPath` (for rectangular holes) or a `TACircularSubtractionPath` (for circular holes).
-Both of these inherit from the `TABaseSubtractionPath` and allow for the easy construction of a `UIBezierPath`.
+Both of these classes abstract away the instantiation of a `UIBezierPath` for their respective shape.

 ## Creating a Walkthrough Tutorial